WonLab-CS/Vesalius_analysis/README.md

 # Disclaimer
 All the analysis was carried on a HPC unit running the [Slurm](https://slurm.schedmd.com/documentation.html) workload manager.

 We carried out the analyis by submitting jobs as batches.
-The shell scripts show the batch submission process.
+The shell scripts show the batch submission process and the analysis pipeline used in each case.

-In the case where many data sets where used (for benchmarking for instance), we use the `$SLURM_ARRAY_TASK_ID` to define which data set will be selected for analysis.
-The selection was carried out in R or python.
-The exported file names will always reflect the data sets that were used.

-The process applied to each data set is shown in the R scripts (or python).
-The same code is applied to all data sets in that batch.

-For individual runs, we suggest modifying the data set up section of the analysis code to account for your specific needs.
-However, in somce case, you will noticed that we load `.rds` files.
-We save intermediate files during our workflow and use these files in downsteams tasks.
-This allows to not need to run everything from scratch if it is not required.
+Note that in some cases, we create intermediate files which are use later.
+For instance, during becnhmarking, the output of each tool is standardized and then aggregated for scoring and plotting.

+Input directories contain (with exceptions - explictely mentioned) the data in the same form as downloaded from online repositories.

 # Analysis - Overview

-TO BE UPDATED.

 ## ARTISTA